 3. Susceptible to High Price Volatility

 Although Bitcoin is the most liquid and easily exchanged cryptocurrency, it remains susceptible to wild price swings over short periods of time.
 In the wake of the Mt.
 Gox collapse, Bitcoin’s value fell by more than 50%.
 Following the FBI’s announcement that it would treat Bitcoin and other virtual currencies as “legitimate financial services,” Bitcoin’s value spiked by a similar amount.
+In late 2017, Bitcoin’s value doubled several times, only to halve in the first weeks of 2018 – wiping out billions in market value almost overnight.

 4. No Chargebacks or Refunds